TheBerlinMan/casa-cangalha/README.md

 - [] narrow down event form inputs
 - [] style sign-in button
 - [] currently anyone can sign into admin w a google account. figure out how to limit it to approved users
+- [] update blog form to work with chatgpt / whisper